-All senior officers, including the chief executive officer (CEO), and highly compensated individuals are compensated with a mix of salary and incentives as well as various AgriBank Farm Credit District post-employment benefit plans.
+All senior officers, including the chief executive officer (CEO) are compensated with a mix of salary and incentives as well as various AgriBank Farm Credit District post-employment benefit plans.
 The Compensation Committee of the board determines the appropriate levels and mix of short-term and long-term incentives in a responsible manner.
-Annual compensation for senior officers and highly compensated individuals is intended to be competitive with annual compensation for comparable positions at peer organizations.
+Annual compensation for senior officers is intended to be competitive with annual compensation for comparable positions at peer organizations.